Quantum Protocol Specifications

 User Circuit Datas:

 Once the Snarkification step is complete, the Groth16 proof () is submitted to the QuantumVerifier contract on Ethereum for on-chain verification.
-The corresponding public input (), which is the Superproof Root, is also passed to the contract.
+The corresponding public input (), which is the Super Root, is also passed to the contract.

 () is stored in the Quantum contract's state as a record of successful aggregation and proof verification.

-inclusion_proof
+The inclusion_proof

 is a Merkle proof that demonstrates that the user’s proof () was correctly verified using the appropriate verifier circuit identified by , corresponding to the public inputs () for the circuit with circuit data .
-It also confirms that this verified proof was included in the Merkle tree whose root is the Superproof Root.
+It also confirms that this verified proof was included in the Merkle tree whose root is the Super Root.

-uniquely identifies the user’s circuit and is derived during the Circuit Registration phase as:This serves as the foundation for reconstructing and verifying the inclusion proof.
+uniquely identifies the user’s circuit and is derived during the Circuit Registration phase as:

 : The hash of the user’s individual proof.